Cannibal Corpse: Germany

-In a 2004 interview, George Fisher attempted to recall what originally provoked the ban: "A woman saw someone wearing one of our shirts, I think she is a schoolteacher, and she just caused this big stink about it.
-So [now] we can't play anything from the first three records.
-And it really sucks because kids come up and they want us to play all the old songs — and we would — but they know the deal.
-We can't play 'Born in a Casket' but can play 'Dismembered and Molested'."
+In a 2004 interview, George Fisher recalled the cause being that a schoolteacher saw one of their shirts.
+He said kids wanted them to play songs from their first three records but understood that they could not.
+He found it hypocritical that "We can't play 'Born in a Casket' but can play 'Dismembered and Molested'."

 In a 2019 interview with Christa Jenal, the teacher behind the numerous banning proceedings, spoke about the band: "I have been dealing with the potential for brutalization in society for decades.
 In this context, I came across the band around 25 years ago because, as a teacher, I saw pupils wearing T-shirts depicting babies on grappling hooks.
 They were freely available on the market at the time.
 I've been educating people ever since.
 Cannibal Corpse is not the only band, but I see it as symptomatic of how far things can go when state institutions turn a blind eye.